Anxiety Management Strategies

 - Standing in toilet cubicle for a few minutes when toilets are not being used by others

 Resources used to help a student to calm down will be dependent on the unique needs and preferences of the individual student.
 Items which reduce one student’s anxiety will not necessarily be effective with another student.
 A discussion on what helps me feel calm is helpful with students who can verbalise and understand their feelings.
 For those students who have difficulty with understanding or talking about their feelings, give the student a choice of resources to try and allow the student to tell you what works.
 If the student is unable to communicate this, observe reactions to different items and select those which seem to calm the student.
-Below is a list of ideas for calming resources but it is not an exhaustive list, and sometimes the most effective item is simply the student’s favourite object e.g. a favourite toy or something related to the student’s special interest.
+Below is a list of ideas for calming resources but it is not an exhaustive list, and sometimes the most effective item is simply the student’s favourite object e.g. a favourite toy or something related to the student’s interests.

 - Photograph album containing photos of the student’s favourite places/people/pets/cartoon characters etc.